 - Maximum free bet of £10.

-- Free bet will be valid for 7 days.
+- The free bet will be valid for 7 days.

 So, there’s nothing too troublesome about this offer.
-Simply place a £1+ bet on horse racing and if it loses, your stake will be refunded as a free bet up to a maximum of £10.
+Place a £1+ bet on horse racing, and if it loses, Coral will refund your stake as a free bet up to a maximum of £10.

 Step 1: Check the odds at Coral

-Any horse race will do for this offer, but it’s always best to try and stick to high profile events where possible.
-So, stick to the big meetings and races, like those broadcast live on ITV, for example.
+Any horse race will do for this offer, but it’s always best to try and stick to high-profile events where possible.
+So, stick to the big meetings and races, like those broadcast live on ITV.

-Here are the odds at Coral for a race that was eligible for their risk-free bet offer…
+Here are the odds at Coral for a race eligible for their risk-free bet offer.